JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 What is the difference between the JTX Slimline and RunRise?

-The RunRise adds power incline, Kinomap app integration and a slightly larger running deck for £200 more.
+The RunRise costs £799 and adds 10 percent power incline, Kinomap app integration, a longer 130 by 45 cm running deck and a higher 11.2 mph top speed.
 The Slimline has no incline and no native app connectivity.
 Both fold flat and arrive assembled.

 Can I use the JTX Slimline with Zwift?